elastic/examples/Machine Learning/Business metrics recipes/twitter_trends/EXAMPLE.md

 ## Run the Recipe

-* The Machine Learning job can be started.
-To start, either:
+To start the machine learning job, either:

 1. issue the following command to the ML API